-Technical debt leads to bigger challenges if you have performance halts, negative speed impact, and other types of challenges on a software level.
+Technical debt leads to bigger challenges if you have performance halts, negative speed impacts, and other types of challenges on a software level.

-Just make sure that the code is correct and it does not make false assumptions and does not fall for different weird types of inputs from forums and from users.
+Just make sure that the code is correct; it does not make false assumptions and does not fall for different weird types of inputs from forums and from users.

 It should not also store inconsistent data in the database due to lack of validation and so on.

 This is how technical debt impacts a project.
 This is the main difference between a cheap one and a fairly expensive project.
 There is a difference between taking lots of shortcuts at first and then expecting that things work well in the meantime.

 On the other hand, projects that demand a higher upfront investment often prioritize long-term stability and scalability.

 By avoiding shortcuts and investing in robust solutions from the outset, these projects are better positioned to handle future challenges and adapt to changing requirements.

 While it might be tempting to opt for quick fixes in the early stages of a project, it’s crucial to consider the long-term implications.